 What is the application process?

 - Round 1: fill out the application form.
-We will let you know by Monday, September 10 whether you will proceed to Round 2.
+We will let you know by Sunday, Feburary 3 whether you will proceed to Round 2.

 - Round 2: complete a short reading, and attend an interview with a member of our leadership team in which you will discuss your thoughts on the assigned reading.
-The interviews will take place on September 11 and 12.
-We will let you know by September 14 whether you have been accepted to the Fellowship program.
+The interviews will take place from February 6-8.
+We will let you know by February 10 whether you have been accepted to the Fellowship program.

 We are committed to building a diverse cohort of Fellows.
 There is some evidence suggesting that underprivileged individuals tend to underestimate their abilities.
 We do not want the application process to dissuade potential candidates and we strongly encourage interested students to apply regardless of gender, race, ethnicity, nationality, ability, etc. We also encourage both undergraduate, graduate and professional students, as well as individuals from all intellectual backgrounds and majors to apply.